The final quarter of our 2025-26 school year is already here with our faculty and students looking forward to ending the year strong!

 Please remember to use this web page to keep your student and your family aware of events in our Special Education and Transition Planning program.
 The information contained on this webpage is specific to our students who have an Individualized Education Program (IEP).
 We have strived to keep this page updated with important reminders and pertinent links to resources and forms that may assist you in learning more about the special services that RHS provides to your student.
-If you have any questions about the content of this page, please contact our Transition Services office at (808)307-0530.
+If you have any questions about the content of this web page, please contact our Transition Services office at (808)307-0530.

 Also, please also be aware that your student will often bring home important reminders and forms (in their backpack or folder) that require a signature by a parent or guardian.
 It would be to your advantage to make sure to return all such documents as soon as possible as they may impact your child's services.
-And also, watch for emails about events in our department.
+And also, please watch for emails about events in our department.

 Our students` Care Coordinators (Teachers) and our RHS Administrators are available whenever you have any questions or concerns.